 2- Monteverde Cloud Forest

-The Monteverde Cloud Forest is one of the natural jewels of Costa Rica, as it is one of the forests of this type that still exist in the world and also one of the best known worldwide for scientific research produced in the area.
+The Monteverde Cloud Forest is one of the natural jewels of Costa Rica, as it is one of the forests of this type that still exists in the world and also one of the best known worldwide for scientific research produced in the area.
 It is located in the Sierra de Tilarán and is home to 2.5% of the world’s biodiversity; approximately 10% of its flora is endemic.
 The town of Santa Elena offers a variety of hotels and restaurants, along with a wide range of activities both adventure and recreation, including a new activity that involves climbing trees with ropes for rappelling, canyoning, zip lines, and walks in the various private reserves in the area.

 3- Manuel Antonio National Park and its Beaches

 Manuel Antonio National Park is located in the Central Pacific, and it is the second most visited park in Costa Rica.
-The beauty of its white sand beaches and emerald waters is one of the biggest attractions of the area.
+The beauty of its white-sand beaches and emerald waters is one of the biggest attractions of the area.
 According to Forbes (2012), Manuel Antonio is the eighth site for the world’s most beautiful beach.
 The village is anchored in a patch of tropical rainforest in which you can easily observe many species of wildlife, including the howler monkeys, sloths, deer, and raccoons, among many others.
 Its tourism offers can suit all budgets where you can find very luxurious hotels as well as hostel-type accommodation.
 This area is known for its themed restaurants and nightlife.

 4- Poas Volcano, its huge cráter, and Botos Lagoon